 You must choose the social networks where your potential customers are and vary your strategies between inbound marketing and outbound.

 In the B2C sector, the most used messengers are Messenger and Snapchat.
-In the B2B sector, they are LinkedIn and Clubhouse (in the making).
+In the B2B sector, they are LinkedIn and Clubhouse (a recent player whose already making big news).

 Multiply the acquisition levers and deliver your messages to reach more people.